TSS St Patrick (1947): History

-She was built for the Great Western Railway in 1947 as one of a pair of new vessels for the Fishguard to Rosslare service, the other being TSS St David.
+St Patrick was built for the Great Western Railway in 1947 as one of a pair of new vessels for the Fishguard to Rosslare service, the other being the St David.
 She replaced a former ship of the same name which had been sunk by torpedo on 13 June 1941.
 British Railways took ownership in 1948 and she was based in Weymouth.
 Typically running services to Cherbourg, she was also used in the summer for trips from Torquay to the Channel Islands.
-In 1963 she was transferred to Southampton for services to St Malo and Le Havre, and in 1965 she moved to Folkestone for the service to Boulogne.
+In 1963 she was transferred to Southampton for services to Saint Malo and Le Havre, and in 1965 she moved to Folkestone for the service to Boulogne.
+She was retired in 1971.

 She was sold in 1972 to Gerasimos S. Fetouris, in Piraeus, and renamed Thermopylae.
-She was sold again in 1973 to Agapitos Bros, Piraeus and renamed Agapitos I. Scrapped in 1980 in Greece.
+She was sold again in 1973 to Agapitos Bros, Piraeus and renamed Agapitos I. She was scrapped in 1980 in Greece.